demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 #### Human Readable Output

 >Master key changed successfully.
-All key material has been re-encrypted with new master key and committed via jobid 1234
+All key material has been re-encrypted with new master key and committed via jobid 1234.
+>The current API key has been invalidated.
+Generate a new API key and ensure the integration instance is updated accordingly.

 ### pan-os-update-master-key